 In addition, the Bank takes part in international discussions on the state of the world economy as well as on measures to ensure the stability and improve the structure of financial markets.
-The Bank participates in various forums, such as meetings of the Group of

-Twenty (G-20) countries, the Group of Seven (G-7) countries, the International Monetary Fund (IMF), the BIS, the Financial Stability Board (FSB), and other meetings of monetary authorities including central banks in Asia.
+The Bank participates in various forums, such as meetings of the Group of Twenty (G-20), the Group of Seven (G-7), the International Monetary Fund (IMF), the BIS, and the Financial Stability Board (FSB), as well as other meetings of monetary authorities including central banks in Asia.

-In particular, the Bank's Center for Monetary Cooperation in Asia (CeMCoA) engages in activities to promote monetary cooperation in Asia and to strengthen technical cooperation and staff training, through participation in forums such as the Executives' Meeting of East Asia-Pacific Central Banks (EMEAP) and the Association of Southeast Asian Nations Plus Three (ASEAN Plus Three).
-It also conducts joint research on Asia with researchers from outside the Bank.
+With regard to Asia, the Bank engages in various activities including the following: the promotion of monetary cooperation mainly through participation in the Executives' Meeting of East Asia-Pacific Central Banks (EMEAP) and the Association of Southeast Asian Nations Plus Three (ASEAN Plus Three); the strengthening of technical cooperation and staff training with a view to ensuring financial and economic stability; and the conduct of research on the region.